top of page

 Target Audience

-The Wayne State University School of Medicine (WSUSOM) in collaboration with Henry Ford Health System will be hosting the 2023 World Congress Ultrasound in Medical Education in Detroit, MI in September 2023.
+The Wayne State University School of Medicine (WSUSOM) will be hosting the 2023 World Congress Ultrasound in Medical Education in Detroit, MI in September 2023.

 This will be an exciting and very informative conference with an opportunity to showcase the hard work that has gone into developing a comprehensive undergraduate ultrasound curriculum at the WSUSOM.